Zika virus: Sexual

 Zika can be transmitted from men and women to their sexual partners; most known cases involve transmission from symptomatic men to women.
-As of April 2016, sexual transmission of Zika has been documented in six countries – Argentina, Australia, France, Italy, New Zealand, and the United States – during the 2015 outbreak.
+As of 2016, sexual transmission of Zika had been documented in six countries – Argentina, Australia, France, Italy, New Zealand, and the United States – during the 2015 outbreak.
 ZIKV can persist in semen for several months, with viral RNA detected up to one year.
 The virus replicates in the human testis, where it infects several cell types including testicular macrophages, peritubular cells and germ cells, the spermatozoa precursors.
 Semen parameters can be altered in patients for several weeks post-symptoms onset, and spermatozoa can be infectious.
 Since October 2016, the CDC has advised men who have traveled to an area with Zika should use condoms or not have sex for at least six months after their return as the virus is still transmissible even if symptoms never develop.